 Publications derived from the registered solutions.

 Therefore, Virtual Machine Images with pre-installed applications are available in the AppDB to ease the process of deployment of specific software applications in the EGI Federated Cloud.
 Also, it is possible to deploy a plain OS VM and to perform the installation of the applications either manually or in an automated fashion.
 Indeed, with the advent of automatic configuration (DevOps) tools such as Ansible, Puppet or Chef it is becoming more common to create high-level recipes in which the user describes the software and configuration requirements of their applications.
 This way, the process of application deployment is automated.
-However, the usage of DevOps tools require specific software skills that may be out of reach for existing scientists who may be responsible for the deployment of certain applications.
+However, the usage of DevOps tools requires specific software skills that may be out of reach for existing scientists who may be responsible for the deployment of certain applications.
 Indeed, it is still common to find manual configuration and deployments of customized virtual infrastructures.
 Of course, in IaaS Clouds, the deployment of a Virtual Machine turns the user into the administrator of the VM, enabling the installation and configuration of software to fit the particular needs of the user.
 Also, in the specific cases or applications with numerous dependencies that have to be installed from sources, the compilation and installation process is also time-consuming.

 In this use case, a user that has a VM deployed and running in one of the sites of the EGI Federated Cloud specifically customized with his/her application and execution environment wants to migrate this VM to another site.
-The user expects to have her VM automatically transferred to the destination site and be able to access it, of course, with changes in the network configuration (a different IP address, for example).
+The user expects to have her VM automatically transferred to the destination site and to be able to access it, of course, with changes in the network configuration (a different IP address, for example).
 The very same contents of the VM are expected to be maintained upon migration.

 Migration to Prevent the Loss of Execution Progress of a Long Running Application